 An eye twitch can develop for a number of reasons and last from a few minutes to a few days, depending on the cause.
 Most eye twitches are mild and will go away on their own as soon as the underlying cause is resolved.
 Find out what may be causing your eye to twitch and what you can do to relieve it.

 Child squinting, or holding objects unusually close or far away from his or her eyes?
-Children's eye exams in Midtown, New York.
+Children's eye exams in Woodcliff Lake, New Jersey.

 If you wear contact lenses, you likely appreciate the freedom it provides.
 But did you know that wearing contact lenses in water or while sleeping can damage your eyes?